ornao/pp4/README.md

 - Addinng CRUD and 'like' functionality to testimonials
 - add labels to view bookings display to make it clearer to guests which info is which
 - availibility checking function to compare check-in, check-out date, num of guests, accomodation type
+- automated tests of views and urls as well as coverage of these tests

 ## Deployment